Prajwal5180/Defender-for-Cloud/modules/module1-mdcwalkthrough.md

     ![Overview: Secure Score tile](../images/M1-T2-S1.png)

-2. On the Secure Score page, **review your current overall secure score percentrage**.
+2. On the Secure score page, **review your current overall secure score percentrage**.

 	> **Note**: Your score is shown as a percentage value, but you can also see the number of points on which the score is being calculated based on.